willhollingsworth/Music-metadata-collector/README.md

 - Music Brainz
 - Last FM.

+## Examples
+Examples are available in the `examples` folder as Jupyter notebooks

 ## Testing
 Fixtures are dynamically generated using a JSON file at `scripts/fixture_ids.json` and the python file `scripts/generate_fixtures.py`